-Our Board is nominating 10 people for election as directors at the annual meeting.
-All but one of the nominees currently serve as a director of our Board.
+Our Board is nominating nine people for election as directors at the 2024 annual meeting.
+All nominees currently serve as a director of our Board.
 Elected directors will serve for one year, until the next annual meeting of shareholders (or until a successor is able to serve).
-Our diverse slate of nominees is listed below, and we provide additional background information and individual qualifications for each nominee in the Corporate Governance-Individual Directors section of this proxy statement, beginning on page 56.
+Our diverse slate of nominees is listed below, and we provide additional background information and individual qualifications for each nominee in the Corporate Governance-Individual Directors section of this proxy statement, beginning on page 57.

-The Board of Directors recommends you vote "FOR" each of the 10 director nominees.
+The Board of Directors recommends you vote "FOR" each of the nine director nominees.